MJoergen/nexys4ddr/dyoc/ep2_-_Binary_Digits/README.md

-# Design Your Own Computer - Episode 2 : "Getting text on the screen"
+# Design Your Own Computer
+# Episode 2 : "Binary Digits"

 Welcome to the second episode of "Design Your Own Computer".
 In this episode we focus on displaying 8 binary digits on the screen.